Daemach/cbdebugger/readme.md

 	Debugger Visualizer
 </p>

-A part from debugging the incoming request and presenting the debugger at the end of the request, you can also navigate to `/cbdebugger` and visualize the Debugger request tracker.
+Apart from debugging the incoming request and presenting the debugger at the end of the request, you can also navigate to `/cbdebugger` and visualize the Debugger request tracker.
 This panel will monitor ALL incoming requests to your application: rest, soap, ajax, etc.

 You can execute several commands from this visualizer: